|Elliott Sound Products||Project 96|

 There are also quite a few suggestions that you can use as little as 18V for phantom powering (using a pair of 9V batteries), but unless the microphone or DI box (for example) is specified to operate at such a low voltage, then I would not recommend it - headroom will be reduced dramatically, and distortion will be a problem at even relatively low levels.
 Some equipment will not work at all.
 The lowest recommended phantom supply voltage is 30V, and I consider even that to be too low for most things.

-Output current of this design is rated at 100mA at 48V, although you will be able to get more - 200mA is not unreasonable, and even then, output ripple can be expected to be well below 1mV.
+Output current of this design is rated at 100mA at 48V, although you will be able to get more - 200mA is not unreasonable with a few changes, and even then output ripple can be expected to be well below 1mV.
 Simulation gives a figure of 10uV peak to peak at 200mA, but this is likely to be rather optimistic.

 The circuit is shown in Figure 1, and as described above, uses a voltage doubler rectifier.
 Diodes D1 and D2 are 1N4004 or similar.
 From there, a pair of resistors provide additional smoothing to the secondary filter caps.
 R3 is used to balance the voltage across C3 and C4, and must not be omitted.